Are antidepressants safe?

 Let me start by saying that antidepressants are generally safe and effective for most people when prescribed and taken under a healthcare professional’s supervision.

-They aren’t one-size-fits-all.
-The decision to start or continue antidepressant treatment should be made in close consultation with a healthcare provider who can properly assess the benefits and risks specific to your situation.
+They aren’t one-size-fits-all, and the decision to start or continue antidepressant treatment should be made in close consultation with a healthcare provider who can properly assess the benefits and risks specific to your situation.

 Here are the most common circumstances where you should be careful: